cfarrell02/CatWalk/docs/design.md

 ## Characters
 - The game primarily focuses on the sole main character - an orange cat.
 This protagonist is depicted with several animations: an idle state where it calmly observes its surroundings and a jumping animation where it moves to another tile within the game.
-- The character's backstory revolves showcases that it is a stray city cat with a strong inclination towards searching for slices of pizza, thereby embarking on an intriguing and flavorful adventure.
+- The character's backstory showcases that it is a stray city cat with a strong inclination towards searching for slices of pizza, thereby embarking on an intriguing and flavorful adventure.

 ## Mobile Game Design

 - **General Design Principles for Mobile Games:** Mobile game design adheres to several core principles essential for handheld devices.
 Simple, intuitive controls are crucial for easy interactions, whether through touch, gestures, or other simplified inputs.
 Short play sessions are key, enabling players to engage in brief bursts of gameplay to avoid losing progress due to interruptions.
 A clear and intuitive save/load system is also crucial to facilitate seamless gaming experiences.
 Additionally, a user-friendly interface plays a pivotal role in mobile game design, ensuring accessibility across various screen sizes and enhancing overall user experience.

 - **Comparison with Game's Design:** The game effectively incorporates numerous mobile design principles.
 Its gesture-based controls offer an immersive and intuitive experience, enabling seamless navigation and interaction.
-Short, fast-paced gameplay aligns with prevalent mobile design principles, ensuring that runs rarely extend for prolonged periods, allowing for quick re-engagement and progress.
+Short, fast-paced gameplay aligns with mobile design principles, ensuring that runs rarely extend for prolonged periods, allowing for quick re-engagement and progress.
 The emphasis on high scores seamlessly allows for this.
 Furthermore, the game's straightforward mechanics cater to the rapid pick-up-and-play nature commonly seen in mobile gaming experiences.

 - **Suggestions for Mobile Suitability:** To increase suitability for mobile platforms, including more visual feedback into the game could enhance player engagement.
 Introducing elements that encourage social interaction or competition among players, such as leaderboards, might increase player retention and enjoyment.
 Also, implementing a dedicated tutorial section at the beginning of the game to familiarize players with the controls and mechanics can ensure a smoother experience.